wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 Take Christianity that says, “Jesus is your Saviour, believe and be saved from sin”.
 When I ask a sinning Christian how is it that he has not been saved from sin despite of his faith in Christ, he answers, “My faith is not perfect”.

 Again we are in the vicious circle: without perfect faith, no salvation; without salvation, no perfect faith; hence, no salvation.
 Conditions are imposed which are unfulfillable and then we are blamed for not fulfilling them.

 **M:**&ensp;You do not realise that your present waking state is one of ignorance.
 Your question about the proof of truth is born of ignorance of reality.
-You are contacting your sensory and mental states in consciousness at the point of ‘I am’, while reality is not mediated, not contacted, not experienced.
+You are contacting your sensory and mental states in consciousness at the point of “I Am”, while reality is not mediated, not contacted, not experienced.
 You are taking duality so much for granted that you do not even notice it, while to me variety and diversity do not create separation.
 You imagine reality to stand apart from names and forms, while to me names and forms are the ever changing expressions of reality and are not apart from it.
 You ask for the proof of truth while to me all existence is the proof.